-My name is Ian Dunn and I'm a software engineer with a specialty in computer graphics and game developement.
+My name is Ian Dunn and I'm a software engineer focused on computer graphics and game developement.
 I'm a graphics software engineer at Intel where I work on graphics driver performance optimizations for games.
 In my free time I'm a hobby game developer - right now I'm working on an open-world adventure game called Alluvial.
 You can check out my resume here or read about some of my projects down below!

-ionEngine is an OpenGL rendering engine and application framework that I use as the basis for nearly all of my other projects.
+ionEngine is a DirectX11 rendering engine and application framework that I use as the basis for my 3D hobby projects.
 It's open source!
 You can read more about it at www.ionengine.io.

-Alluvial is an open-world rpg/adventure game using procedurally generated content.
+Alluvial is an open-world adventure game using procedurally generated content, based on the terrain generation and rendering work I did for my master's thesis.
 Find out more about the game at www.alluvialgame.com!

 Using CUDA and OpenMPI, I wrote a Madelbrot fractal renderer to run on GPU-accelerated clusters.
-Using a network of 27 workstations, I was able to produce the below video by rendering each frame individually with super-sample anti-aliasing and smooth coloring.
+Using a network of 27 workstations, I produced the below video by rendering each frame individually with super-sample anti-aliasing and smooth coloring.

 I wrote a ray tracer for an advanced rendering class at Cal Poly.
 In early iterations I used CUDA to perform the raytracing in real-time but I eventually settled on using an OpenGL pre-vis with CPU-multithreaded ray tracing on top.